jj1bdx/dot-kerlrc/README.md

         CC=clang CXX=clang \
         CFLAGS="-g -O0 -fstack-protector" \
         LDFLAGS="-fstack-protector" \
-    kerl build R16B02 clang-r16b02
+    kerl build 17.1 17.1

 ### for FreeBSD 10.0-STABLE clang/gcc47 with .kerlrc embedded script

 See `dot-kerlrc-freebsd`

-### for Mac OS X 10.9.3
+### for Mac OS X 10.9.4

 See `dot-kerlrc-osx`.
-Note: wxmac 3.0.1.0 works OK on the 64bit build, but you need to recompile the erlang distribution and relink the wx library.
+Note: wxmac 3.0.1.0 works OK on the 64bit build, You need to recompile the erlang distribution and relink the wx library if the wxmac is upgraded to a new version.

 ### for Ubuntu 12.10 with systemtap (OLD)